-What is a mini PC?
-And what can a mini PC be used for?
 Technically, anything less than a desktop or that does not take up desk space is considered a mini PC.
-Are there any advantages to using a a mini PC over a desktop?
+But, there’s more to them than you might think…

 The biggest difference is the trade-offs: